nxskok/notes/slides_c32.md

 ```

 ## Select-helpers
-Other ways to select columns:
+Other ways to select columns: those whose name:

 - `starts_with` something
 - `ends_with` something